lsh-cloud/Customer-Retention-Intelligence/README.md

 ### Summary

 - An overview of factors affect customer churn rate.
-- Visual representations of how much money is lost a month due to customers leaving the company,labelled as Revenue At Risk.
+- Visual representations of monthly revenue associated with customers who have left the company, labelled revenue at risk.

 ### Analysis Of Churn Drivers

-- Revenue at Risk decomposition tree, showing what factors, such as contract type, lead to the most amount of money potentially being lost due to customer churn.
+- Decomposition tree, showing what factors, such as contract type, lead to the the largest amount of revenue at risk.
-- Heatmap used to explain Churn rate.
+- Heatmap used to explain churn rate.

 ### Customer Retention Strategy